MaduvhaRa/MaduvhaRa/README.md

 - 👋 Hi, I’m @MaduvhaRa
 - 👀 I’m interested in software development
-- 🌱 I’m currently learning software development
+- 🌱 I’m currently studying software development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me maduvhaangelah@gmail.com
 -